Ed Barrow: Early life

-Barrow was born in Springfield, Illinois, the oldest of four children, all male, born to Effie Ann Vinson-Heller and John Barrow.
+Edward Grant Barrow was born on May 10, 1868, in Springfield, Illinois, the oldest of four children, all male, born to Effie Ann Vinson-Heller and John Barrow.
 Barrow's father fought in the Ohio Volunteer Militia during the American Civil War.
 Following the war, Barrow's parents, with John's mother, brothers, and sisters, traveled in a covered wagon to Nebraska; Barrow was born on a hemp plantation belonging to relatives during the trip.
 The Barrows lived in Nebraska for six years before moving to Des Moines, Iowa.
 His middle name, Grant, was bestowed on him in honor of Ulysses S. Grant, the Civil War general.

 Barrow worked as mailing clerk for the Des Moines News in 1887, receiving a promotion to circulation manager within a year.
 He became a reporter for the Des Moines Leader after graduating from high school.
 He became city editor, earning $35 a week ($ in current dollar terms).
 In his last two years living in Des Moines, Barrow established a baseball team, which included future baseball stars Fred Clarke, Ducky Holmes, and Herm McFarland.

 Barrow moved to Pittsburgh in 1889, where he worked as a soap salesman, believing there was money in this business.
 However, Barrow lost all of money in this business, and went to work as a desk clerk in a Pittsburgh hotel.